HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --genomes-file or -gf
-      gives a text file containing paths to FASTA files of genomes;
+      a text file containing paths to FASTA files of genomes;
       each in a seperated line.
-   --kmer-size or ks
+   --kmer-size or -ks
-      gives the size of k-mers, if not given or is out of range (6 <= K_SIZE <= 255),an optimal value would be calculated automatically.
+      the size of k-mers, if not given or is out of range (6 <= K_SIZE <= 255),an optimal value would be calculated automatically.

 <build_panproteome or bp>